learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 Many companies are getting a head start on Kubernetes and joining the revolution.

 Not just startups and SMEs, but big corporations such as banks, financial institutions and insurance companies are betting on containers and Kubernetes to be the future.

+Even companies invested in the Internet of Things and embedded systems.

 It's still early days and the community has still time to mature, but you should keep a close eye on the innovation in this space.